tanawadeatharva/BharatVECTO/User Manual/GUI/ENG-Editor.md

 Description
 -----------
-The Engine File (.veng) defines all engine-related parameters and input files like Fuel Consumption Map and Full Load Curves.
+The Engine File (.veng) defines all engine-related parameters and input files like Fuel Consumption Map and Full Load Curve.

 Relative File Paths
 -------------------